musanna-soft/web-ssh-backend/README.md

-# Web SSH Backend
+# Remofy Backend

-This is the backend component of the Web SSH application, written in Go (Golang).
+This is the backend component of the Remofy application, written in Go (Golang).
 It handles WebSocket connections and manages SSH sessions.

 ## Features